tango4j/tensorflow-vs-pytorch/README.md

 # 02 Variables

 In the last session, we learned about the difference between tf.Variables and tf.Tensor.
-In this chapter, we are going to review in-depth use of tf.Variable and torch.autograd.Variable.
+In this chapter, we review tf.Variable which is very essential for tensorflow framework.
+We also review torch.autograd.Variable type which has been deprecated.

 # 1. Creating a Variable